Gaurav2k50/ShopEase-Ecommerce/README.md

 ShopEase Ecommerce

-ShopEase Ecommerce is a comprehensive e-commerce platform developed using React.js, CSS3, and Firebase, with the integration of Razorpay for seamless payment processing.
+ShopEase Ecommerce is a comprehensive e-commerce platform developed using React.js, CSS3, Tailwind CSS and Firebase, with the integration of Razorpay for seamless payment processing.
 This project demonstrates a robust and scalable solution for modern online shopping needs.

 Features: